freenas/freenas-docs/userguide/storage.rst

 To manage the passphrase and keys on an encrypted pool, select the pool name in
 :menuselection:`Storage --> Pools`,
-click the :guilabel:`Encryption Operations` (lock) icon, and select one of these operations:
+click |pool-lock|, and select one of these operations:

 **Lock:** Only appears after a passphrase has been created.
 When a pool